Once upon Iceland's solitary strand

 And flung his useless pen into the sea.

-We are busy working to bring Henry Wadsworth Longfellow's "The Broken Oar" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Broken Oar" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Broken Oar" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.